How Much Does the MCAT Cost? The REAL Costs Analyzed

 2 | Time and Energy

-There is another cost that comes with the MCAT—time and energy.
+There is another cost to the MCAT: time and energy.
 The MCAT is one of the most difficult tests out there.

-The MCAT is a grueling 7.5 hour marathon that tests across 11 different content areas, including biology, organic chemistry, inorganic chemistry, biochemistry, general chemistry, physics, psychology, sociology, humanities, and social sciences.
-There is an incredible amount of information to learn, which means you will need to dedicate ample time to studying.
+The MCAT is a grueling 7.5-hour marathon that tests across 11 different content areas, including biology, organic chemistry, inorganic chemistry, biochemistry, general chemistry, physics, psychology, sociology, humanities, and social sciences.
+There is a great deal of information to learn, so you will need to dedicate ample time to studying.

-Most students tend to spend around 250-350 hours studying for the MCAT, though some spend over 500 hours studying.
-We believe three months of studying (with evidence-based learning principles) is ideal—if you can dedicate 40-50 hours per week to studying.
+Most students spend 250-350 hours studying for the MCAT, though some spend over 500 hours.
+We believe three months of studying (with evidence-based learning principles) is ideal if you can dedicate 40-50 hours per week to studying.

 Finding the time and energy to fulfill all of your obligations and study for the MCAT is extremely challenging.
 When determining the true costs of the MCAT, it’s important to remember that this monumental test won’t only affect your wallet.